How do I find the best life insurance for senior citizens?

 I know many of you didn’t think you’d need life insurance after age 60, but let’s face it… we’re all living longer.

-Whether you’ve just realized your term policy is about to expire, or you need life insurance for estate planning or to pay for final expenses, stick with me for a few minutes and I’ll answer all your questions so you can find the right plan at a premium you can afford.
+Whether you’ve just realized your term policy is about to expire, or you need life insurance for estate planning or to pay for final expenses, this article will answer all your questions so you can find the right plan at a premium you can afford.

 You’re likely wondering how to approach this thorny issue without having to spend a small fortune to get coverage.